fsprojects/Avalonia.FuncUI/docs/components/component-lifetime.md

         )
 ```

 Instead of removing the `Button` from the Virtual DOM we can also just set `isVisible` accordingly.
-This does not change the location of the `randomColorView` and will keep it's identity.
+This does not change the location of the `randomColorView` and will keep its identity.

 ```fsharp
 ..